Information for Computop customers on the integration of 3-D Secure 2

-Merchants offering online credit card payments in the European Economic Area must support the 3D Secure 2 protocol by October 16, 2020 at the latest.
+Merchants offering online credit card payments in the European Economic Area must support the 3-D Secure 2 protocol by January 1, 2021 at the latest.
 On the following page, you will find all relevant information on the timely and proper migration.

 What merchants should be aware of:

 The requirements for strong customer authentication (SCA) contained in the PSDII (Payment Services Directive II) require merchants to use at least the 3-D Secure protocol for processing credit card payments on the Internet (within the European Economic Area) as of January 1, 2021.

 Although the 3-D Secure protocol is SCA-compliant (when used properly), this is a "phase-out" model.
 The successor 3-D Secure 2 has already been in rollout for several months.
 The card-issuing banks (issuers) plan to reject online credit card payments via soft decline within the first quarter of 2021 if they are not submitted via the 3-D Secure 2 protocol.

 To ensure smooth processing of credit card payments in your online shop Computop therefore strongly recommends that by the cut-off date 01.01.2021 you as a merchant ensure that you are technically capable of submitting credit card payments via the 3-D Secure 2 protocol (version 2.2 or higher).

 For you this means that you must have completed the following processes by the beginning of 2021: